jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 ### Animations

-I.e. you have "Like" button.
-If user clicks it (during progress) you would like to slowly animate it.
+I.e. you have a "Like" button.
+After a user clicks it we show progress by slowly animating the button.

 ```kotlin
 val likeErrorManager = ErrorManager(listOf(